 6 Foods That Prevent Stroke: A Simple Guide to Eating Smart

-It ranks as the fifth leading cause of death in U.S. communities and contributes significantly to long-term challenges for many people.
-But there’s encouraging news—several strategies can reduce risk and promote better overall resilience.
+It ranks fifth among leading causes of death across U.S. communities and brings lasting challenges for many people.
+Still, encouraging news exists—several practical strategies can lower chances of impact and strengthen overall resilience.

 1. Leafy Greens: Ultimate Artery Protectors